-The Panasonic Lumix ZS200 stands out from the rest of the competition in the compact camera race because its large 1-inch sensor and 20.1 MP resolution gives photos incredible detail and clarity.
+The Panasonic Lumix ZS200 stands out from the rest of the competition in the compact camera race because its large 1-inch sensor and 20.1 MP resolution give photos incredible detail and clarity.
 Plus, its 3-inch LCD panel on the back is perfect for viewing your photos, and it has excellent responsive touchscreen controls as well.

 The zoom lens included on the ZS200 allows for a 15x optical zoom with coverage of 24-360mm, allows you to take many different types of photos.
-Plus, Panasonic's Power OIS image stabilization is included, which prevents camera shake from ruining your photos when you're zoomed.
+Plus, Panasonic's Power OIS image stabilization is included, preventing camera shake from ruining your photos when you're zoomed.
 What's more?
 The speedy autofocus makes it super easy to grab sharp and clear shots when you're on the go.